31 August 2021

 Myrtle rust, a pathogen discovered in Aotearoa in 2017, threatens survivorship and growth of Aotearoa New Zealand’s 37 endemic myrtle species, including the nationally critical swamp maire (Syzygium maire) and culturally and economically important mānuka (Leptospermum scoparium), as well as feijoa (Feijoa sellowiana).
 The abundance of myrtle species in Aotearoa means this pathogen is spreading widely.
 Young trees are particularly susceptible to myrtle rust creating heightened vulnerability of myrtle species in restored wetlands.
 Many restored wetlands sites, some initiated prior to 2017, were designed without consideration of myrtle rust invasion.
 Alongside myrtle rust exposure, wetland communities face pressures of habitat loss and climate change.
 Little is known about how myrtle rust will affect wetland succession and ecological trajectories under these combined threats.

-The aim of this PhD is to parameterise and develop agent-based models to explore stand dynamics and ecological trajectories of wetlands impacted by multiple threats, with a focus on myrtle rust.
+The aim of this PhD is to parameterise and develop agent-based models to explore stand dynamics and ecological trajectories of wetlands impacted by multiple threats, with a focus on myrtle rust and the importance of landscape position.
 The PhD student’s research will work towards identifying ecological tipping points and levers to maintain the health and resilience of Aotearoa’s wetlands.
 The student will have the opportunity to develop the scope of the project to align with their interests.
-Potential topics could include stand-level ecosystem service dynamics and wetland resilience.
-The project will support landscape-scale research on how nearby agricultural landscapes interact with sucessional trajectories of restored wetlands under multiple threats.
+We are particularly interested in students with backgrounds in landscape or community ecology, geospatial analysis, and species distribution modelling.
+Additionally, potential topics could include stand-level ecosystem service dynamics and wetland resilience.
+The project will support landscape-scale research on how nearby agricultural landscapes interact with successional trajectories of restored wetlands under multiple threats.
 The student will engage with a range of collaborators from Bioprotection Aotearoa to explore the cross-scale ecological dynamics of myrtle rust exposed landscapes.

 This research fits within current global research surrounding stand dynamics and ecological tipping points.
 See: